BurntSushi/blog/content/post/transducers.md

 There's one other important thing to notice here: the state `3` is *shared* between the `jul` and `mar` keys.
-Namely, the state `3` has two transitions entering it: `y` and `h`.
+Namely, the state `3` has two transitions entering it: `l` and `r`.
 This sharing of states between keys is really important, because it enables us to store more information in a smaller space.

 Let's see what happens when we add `jun` to our set, which shares a common